elastos/Elastos.ORG.DID.Explorer.Api/README.md

     失败: {"status":400, "result":"Err msg"}
 ```

-We can get all history of a did property from this api.
+We can get history of a property from this api.

 For example we get from our local service like this:
 ```url
 http://localhost:8093/api/1/didexplorer/did/ijZ71xbJ7tduDybqRSEHgjaRtKzBNcJdJt/property_history?key=property_key_name&page=3&size=2
 ```
-If Success, we will get history of property "property_key_name" in did "ijZ71xbJ7tduDybqRSEHgjaRtKzBNcJdJt", in page 3.
+If Success, we will get history of property key which is "property_key_name" in did "ijZ71xbJ7tduDybqRSEHgjaRtKzBNcJdJt", in page 3.

 It response like:
 ```json